 We can guarantee that you will not find another wildlife film course, traveling to such a remote location, for such a period of time anywhere else.

 Our approximate Course Itinerary:

-During this time we will be traveling overland across the southern half of Iceland towards Reykjavik.
-We will spend the time introducing you to the film equipment and teaching you how to operate it, whilst stopping off at various locations decided during our pre-planning, to undertake filming etc.
+We will start the course / overland expedition at the ferry port ‘Saydisfjordur’ on the far eastern coastline, travelling overland across the southern half of Iceland towards Reykjavik.
+During this time we will be introducing you to the film equipment and teaching you how to operate it, whilst stopping off at various locations to undertake filming etc.

 Week 5 & 6:

-This will be the period of time when we visit the Hornstrandir Peninsular and also undertake our 3 day Sea-Kayaing trip, with waterproof cameras, on the lookout for Whales
+This will be the period of time when we visit the Hornstrandir Peninsular and also undertake our 3 day Sea-Kayaking trip (with waterproof cameras,) on the lookout for Whales etc.

 Week 7 & 8:

 Although we will still be filming as necessary, we will spend most of this 2 week section editing our final film; before we leave Iceland.